Tila Tequila: Sexuality

 By the end of 2007, Tequila was linked to the winner of her dating show A Shot at Love with Tila Tequila, Bobby Banhart.
 In January 2008, she revealed that she and Banhart had ended their relationship.
 Shortly afterwards, Banhart posted a message on his Myspace stating he had never dated Tequila and that she "never called him after the last show and no one would give him her number."
 Tequila later came out as a lesbian rather than a bisexual and stated that she wanted to pick the show's runner-up Dani Campbell but the producers made her pick Banhart.

-In March 2018, Tequila uploaded a video to YouTube, saying that she was neither lesbian nor bisexual and that she only pretended to be in order to create ratings for A Shot at Love with Tila Tequila and had a boyfriend while filming the show.
+In March 2018, Tequila uploaded a video to YouTube, saying that she was neither lesbian nor bisexual.
+She only pretended to be lesbian and bisexual in order to create ratings for A Shot at Love with Tila Tequila; she had a boyfriend while filming the show.
 Additionally, she associated homosexuality with the Devil and referred to former contestants of the show as "degenerate" and "disgusting".

 Relationships and children

 On December 9, 2009, Tequila stated she was engaged to heiress Casey Johnson, daughter of businessman Woody Johnson, and was photographed with a diamond ring.
-Johnson died on January 4, 2010, of complications resulting from diabetes.
+Johnson died on January 4, 2010, of complications resulting from diabetic ketoacidosis.

 Tequila began dating musician Thomas Paxton Whitaker (born 1971) in 2013, which ended due to Whitaker's financial problems.
 On April 18, 2014, Tequila confirmed her pregnancy on her Facebook page.
 Tequila gave birth to her first daughter on November 16, 2014.

 In September 2018, Tequila gave birth to her second child, also a daughter.

 Legal issues

-On September 6, 2009, Tequila was allegedly choked and restrained by former boyfriend Shawne Merriman, who was later arrested.
+On September 6, 2009, Tequila was allegedly strangled and restrained by former boyfriend Shawne Merriman, who was later arrested.
 San Diego district attorney Bonnie Dumanis decided not to charge Merriman after her office spent three days reviewing reports from the San Diego County Sheriff's Department.
 On November 17, 2009, Tequila sued Merriman for $1.5 million.
 Several weeks later, Merriman countersued, alleging intentional interference with contract, unfair competition, and trademark infringement.
 She declined to respond to his more recent actions and a default judgment was entered in his favor for $2 million.
 However, the default judgment was later set aside in January 2010.
 In February 2010, both sides jointly moved the court to dismiss the claim, and the court dismissed the case on the same day.